Chief Executive - Susie Hargreaves

 Emma started out as a journalist writing for a newspaper and magazine before taking internal communications and press office roles at Cambridgeshire Constabulary.
 She managed a communications team at a district council before coming to the IWF, first as Communications Manager, then Director.
 In April 2013 Emma became Director of External Relations leading an expanded department incorporating the IWF membership team.

-She has a Multi-Media Journalism degree, is a qualified senior reporter and holds a Public Relations Diploma from the Chartered Institute of Public Relations.
+She has a Multi-Media Journalism degree, is a qualified senior reporter and holds a Public Relations Diploma from the Chartered Institute of Public Relations (CIPR), where she is an Accredited Member.